 When my kids were little and I would announce that we were going to the doctor’s, the first frantic question out of their mouths was always, “Do I have to get any shots?”
+They want to know if there are going to be any needles involved.

 As adults, most of us have outgrown that full-bodied fear of having to get a shot, but some people’s negative childhood experiences do turn into actual needle phobias.
 This can lead to poorer lifetime health for those who choose to forgo things like immunizations, flu shots, and blood draws for medical testing purposes.